CAG2Mark/BlogSystemHSSC/README.md

 # Blog System
 Static website blog system for HSSC.
 This is my IB Computer Science IA project.

+NOTE: The account `ngp16` was my school's GitHub account on which I did this project on, but I have since migrated it to my personal account.

 # Building and Running

 Binaries are not yet available, so you will have to build it yourself.